 Other than that there is only the embryo transfer that entails no significant risk to the recipient.
 If the patient never had a baby there could be a small problem with transferring the embryo through the cervix.
 In such case there is a possibility to stretch the cervical canal but such interventions should be avoided if it is not required.
 In some rare cases the doctor could delay the transfer and freeze the embryos until the cervix is stretched.

 There is also the risk of multiple birth if more than one embryo is transferred.
 If a multiple birth is absolutely out of the question there is an option of transferring only one embryo.
-This and everything else involving risks during the procedure can be talked through with the clinician.
+This and everything else involving egg donation process and risks can be talked through with the clinician.

 Psychological and emotional risks

 The question most frequently asked by recipient parents is what and when to tell the child that who was a ‘product’ of egg donation.
 It is said that it’s best to inform the child at the early age and later adding and adjusting details when the child gets older and is able to comprehend more of the procedure.
 A child conceived via IVF with donor eggs doesn’t face issues like the adopted children who happen to often have those issues .
 As a matter of fact children born via egg donation notice that their parents go extra miles just to complete their dreams of having a baby and they are able to appreciate it.